Kojobo/CreativePortfolio/content/portfolio/VennDiagram.md

 ---
-title: The Hunt for a New Venn Diagram
+title: In Search of a New Venn Diagram
 author: Kolton Bodnovich
 date: '2020-06-02'
 slug: searching-for-a-new-venn-diagram